 You can stop drinking by going cold turkey, but this is extremely difficult to do – and can be dangerous.
 People typically experience higher success rates if they check into a rehab facility.

 A rehab facility will usually offer a three-step recovery process that includes:

 Detox: Detox involves allowing the body to clean itself of the alcohol in its system.
 The patient typically experiences withdrawal symptoms during this stage of recovery, but a medical staff is provided to keep them as comfortable as possible.
 They offer supervision to ensure relapse doesn’t occur.

 Therapy: After detox is completed, patients move on to therapy.
 A dual diagnosis approach is often integrated, treating the addiction and its underlying causes.
 A variety of therapies can be incorporated with this approach, including cognitive behavioral therapy, motivational therapy, alternative therapy, and more.

 Aftercare: Once a patient completes treatment, they move on to an aftercare program.
 They are provided with the support they need to maintain sobriety as they go back into the outside world.

 Getting Help to Stop Drinking

 There are many facilities that offer help to stop drinking.
 But which one is right for you?
-You can spend hours researching to find the best solution, or you can save yourself some time by checking out Altitude Recovery first.
+You can spend hours researching to find the best solution for alcohol dependency, or you can save yourself some time by checking out Altitude Recovery first.
 Altitude Recovery is a drug rehab facility located in the upscale neighborhood of Camarillo, CA. We provide an expertly trained staff, dual diagnosis treatment, and evidence-based therapy solutions.
 Our ultra-luxury amenities include private and semi-private rooms and a relaxing atmosphere.